dragonworx/jsel/README.md

     var jsel = require('jsel');
     var dom = jsel(data);

-## Browser Usage
+## Browser Install
-To run jselement in the browser, just include the `jsel.js` file from the npm module install into your page.
+To run jsel in the browser, just include the `jsel.js` file from the npm module install into your page.

     <script src='jsel.js'></script>